-Instant Pot Lasagna, I think, is the best lasagna recipe!
+Instant Pot Lasagna is the easiest lasagna recipe!
 It tastes delicious, and you can customize it to your taste, adding any of your favorite ingredients!.
 Did you know it is very easy to make lasagna in a pressure cooker?
 You don’t have to boil the noodles first, so that’s a win in my book!
 If you are in the mood for some tasty Italian pasta, make this pressure cooker lasagna recipe.

 Originally published Jan 19, 2018